hermit-os/kernel/README.md

 ## Credits

-_libhermit-rs_ is derived from following tutorials and software distributions:
+This kernel is derived from following tutorials and software distributions:

 1. Philipp Oppermann's [excellent series of blog posts][opp].
 2. Erik Kidd's [toyos-rs][kidd], which is an extension of Philipp Opermann's kernel.